mobileka/laravel-engine/README.md

 !.gitignore
 ```

-As you are probably going to use the `ImageColumn` component, create a `application/config/image.php` file and add these lines to it:
+As you are probably going to use the `ImageColumn` component, create `application/config/image.php` file and add these lines to it:

 ```
 <?php